 Because eggplants taste similar to zucchini and yellow squash, these vegetables also tend to make good substitutes for eggplant.

-So if you can’t get your hands on a good eggplant, try a zucchini, yellow squash, or even mushrooms, okra, or tofu.
-All of these vegetables have a similar texture, intensity of flavor and are interchangeable when preparing any dish.
+So if you can't get your hands on a good eggplant, try a zucchini, yellow squash, or even mushrooms, okra, or tofu.
+All of these vegetables have a similar texture, and intensity of flavor and are interchangeable when preparing any dish.